Datum: 4 oktober 2024

 How can textile art and crafts help restore the health of our planet?
 What role do biodesign and innovative textile practices play in promoting sustainability?
 Can we move beyond the symbolic in art to design systems of real change while remaining within the realm of aesthetics?
 How can we rethink our relationship with discarded materials and environmental responsibility?

-Carole Collet, Professor in Design for Sustainable Futures at Central Saint Martins UAL, will discuss how creative inquiries in textile making can catalyze environmental regeneration.
+Carole Collet, Professor in Design for Sustainable Futures at Central Saint Martins UAL, discussed how creative inquiries in textile making can catalyze environmental regeneration.
 As the Director of Maison/0 and co-director of the Living Systems Lab, Collet's work is at the forefront of ecological design.
 She has pioneered the integration of bio-design and regenerative futures in design education, exemplifying how design can nurture biodiversity and cultural knowledge.

-Artist Paola Torres Núñez del Prado will present her innovative "living textiles," symbiotic, interactive works that blur the lines between the natural and artificial.
+Artist Paola Torres Núñez del Prado presented her innovative "living textiles," symbiotic, interactive works that blur the lines between the natural and artificial.
 Her latest series, Sentient Weaves, incorporates lichen-based textiles, embodying the fusion of bio-art and environmental sustainability.
 Through her multi-sensory practice, she investigates the interplay of nature and technology, pushing the boundaries of what textiles can be.

 Rewilding Textiles: Design for Planetary Health